shory152/queue/README.md

 # queue performance: rust vs. golang

-We will compare queue performance with rust and golang.
+We will test queue performance with rust and golang.

 * spsc
   - busy loop